rajasekarasonali/Data-Analyst-Sonali-Rajasekara/README.md

 ![F 21](https://github.com/user-attachments/assets/2277a8be-5f90-4a48-b917-03e72cbde6af)

-5. Data Quality Control
+### 5. Data Quality Control

+#### •	Project Description
-•	Project Description: Data Quality Control to ensure data consistency and completeness of water quality data pertaining to Vancouver City .
+Data Quality Control to ensure data consistency and completeness of water quality data pertaining to Vancouver City .

+#### •	Project Title
-•	Project Title: Data Quality Control for Water Quality Data pertaining to Vancouver City
+Data Quality Control for Water Quality Data pertaining to Vancouver City

+#### •	Objective
-•	Objective: To apply data quality rules and ensure that water quality data meets completeness and consistency requirements.
+To apply data quality rules and ensure that water quality data meets completeness and consistency requirements.

-•	Methodology:
+#### •	Methodology:

 Step 1: Data Governance Setup
 Establish a framework for managing data quality and privacy.
 AWS Glue Studio is used as the ETL service.
 A "Trusted Zone" is created in Amazon S3 after the "Curated Zone" to store data that meets data quality and privacy rules.
 Figure (22)